elhub/devxp-windows/README.md

 the Boxstarter application, and prompt you to run with Administrator privileges.
 You can then leave the machine to work for a while and come back when it's finished.

-To run a recipe script, click a link in the table below from your target machine.
+To run a recipe script, click a link in the table below from your target machine (needs to be Edge, Explorer, or a browser with one-click run).
 This will download the Boxstarter one-click application, and prompt you for Boxstarter to run with Administrator privileges (which it needs to do its job).
 Clicking yes in this dialog will cause the recipe to begin.
-You can then leave the job unattended and come back when it's finished.
+You can then (in theory) leave the job unattended and come back when it's finished.
+Currently, Boxstarter doesn't handle separate local admin accounts in the latest versions of Windows 10, so for now you'll need to login as local admin while the process runs.

 |Click link to run  |Description  |
 |---------|---------|